 Wind Gap is a very small borough located in the state of Pennsylvania.
 With a population of 2,701 people and two constituent neighborhoods, Wind Gap is the 497th largest community in Pennsylvania.

-Because occupations involving physical labor dominate the local economy, Wind Gap is generally considered to be a blue-collar town.
-36.18% of the Wind Gap workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Wind Gap is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Wind Gap who work in office and administrative support (14.30%), management occupations (10.30%), and food service (5.75%).
+When you are in Wind Gap, you'll notice that it is more blue-collar than most other communities in America.
+37.01% of Wind Gap’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Wind Gap is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Wind Gap who work in office and administrative support (15.10%), management occupations (7.82%), and sales jobs (6.05%).

 Also of interest is that Wind Gap has more people living here who work in computers and math than 95% of the places in the US.